 As we have already mentioned Patti Smith’s track Kimberly, we can also comment that a version of that song was recorded by Angelfish, Shirley Manson’s previous band before Garbage.
 Shirley mentioned that Patti Smith is one of her heroes.

 At last, we will mention another influential band from the eighties and nineties alternative rock: Sonic Youth.
 Being one of the most experimental bands of their time, it is no surprise they are Patti Smith fans.
 Guitar player Thurston Moore explained that the influence of albums like Horses, Radio Ethiopia y Easter is really important for him.
-On her side, Sonic Youth’s singer and bassist, Kim Gordon, also lists Patti Smith as a main influence.
+On her side, Sonic Youth’s singer and bassist, Kim Gordon, also lists Patti Smith as a huge influence.
 In 2004, Sonic Youth recorded their album Hidros 3 (to Patti Smith), in collaboration with jazz musician Gustafsson Mats.